Jim Zoet

-Jim Zoet (born December 20, 1953) is a Canadian former basketball player, NBA player and member of the Canada's Olympic basketball team.
+Jim Zoet (born December 20, 1953 in Uxbridge, Ontario) is a Canadian former basketball player, NBA player and member of the Canada's Olympic basketball team.
 He and Brian Heaney are the only Canadian University basketball players to play in an NBA game.

 Professional career

 Zoet played for the Detroit Pistons in 1982.
 Zoet played in seven games for the Pistons.

 Zoet also played professionally in the Netherlands, England, Argentina, Mexico, and the Philippines.

 International career

 Zoet was a member of the Canadian national team from 1977 - 1980, including being a member of the 1980 Olympic team.
 Zoet unfortunately was unable to compete in these 1980 games (held in Moscow) given that Canada boycotted said Olympics as a result of the Soviet Union's invasion of Afghanistan.

 This 1980 Canadian men's team was positioned to perform well in these Olympics given that Canada competed for the bronze medal in the Olympic games preceding and following these 1980 Olympics (1976, 1984) and this time in Canadian basketball has been described as "arguably the Canadian national team's greatest era" and "Canada's golden age of basketball".

 Zoet competed for Canada in the 1978 FIBA World Championship and was Canada's third-leading scorer in this tournament.
 Canada finished 6th overall in this World Championship.